 We know that in 2017, the catering provision did not meet our, or your, expectations.
 We’ve committed to making sure the same doesn’t happen again this year, and have changed providers.
 We are confident that there will be food and refreshments for everyone.

-We have a full range of barbecue fare, provided this year by South Berkshire Explorer Scouts.
+We have a full range of barbecue fare, as well as cakes and cold drinks, provided this year by South Berkshire Explorer Scouts.
 The Scouts can always be relied upon to feed everyone to satiety!

 Cupper Joe will be on hand to provide hot drinks and fudge.